rodrigobaron/anthill/examples/airline/README.md

 # Airline customer service

-This example demonstrates a multi-agent setup for handling different customer service requests in an airline context using the Swarm framework.
+This example demonstrates a multi-agent setup for handling different customer service requests in an airline context using the Anthill framework.
 The agents can triage requests, handle flight modifications, cancellations, and lost baggage cases.
-This example uses the helper function `run_demo_loop`, which allows us to create an interactive Swarm session.
+This example uses the helper function `run_demo_loop`, which allows us to create an interactive Anthill session.

 ## Agents